lisyarus/webgpu-raytracer/readme.md

 This is a GPU "software" raytracer (i.e. using manual ray-scene intersections and not RTX) written using the WebGPU API.
 It expects a single glTF scene as input.
 It supports flat-colored and textured materials with albedo, normal, and material maps.
 It doesn't support refraction (yet).

+Note that if the input model has UVs, they should be non-degenerate, as they are used to reconstruct tangents used for normal mapping (even if the model doesn't have a normal map).

 There are a bunch of test scenes in the [test_scenes](test_scenes) directory.

 It uses wgpu-native WebGPU implementation, and SDL2 to create a window to render to.